The target animal

 During its long isolation, the population has lost a large portion of its original genetic diversity.
 The low variability of the population may pose a threat for its survival in a changing climate, but it also makes the Saimaa ringed seal an excellent model system for studying phenotypic evolution and the effects of population isolation.

 The SRSGP aims at sequencing and publishing the full genome of the Saimaa ringed seal.
-The sequencing work and manual annotation has been completed, so the genome will be published in the autumn of 2017.
+The sequencing work and manual annotation has been completed, so the genome will be published in the spring of 2018.
 The resultant information will be used to enhance conservation efforts and to conduct research on the genetic basis of phenotypic variation.

 Next-generation sequencing was performed at the DNA sequencing and Genomics laboratory at the Institute of Biotechnology in Helsinki.